 B. The language of the waiver must be explicit; and

-C. The waiver must be contained in a written contract or commercial document to which the LLC is a party.
+C. The waiver must be specific to and contained within a written contract or commercial document to which the LLC is a party.

 2. Waivers of sovereign immunity by resolution of the board of directors may be granted only when necessary to secure a substantial advantage or benefit to the Tribally-owned LLC.
 Waivers of sovereign immunity by resolution may not be general but must be specific and limited as to duration, grantee, transaction, property or funds of the Tribally-owned LLC subject to the waiver.
 Jurisdiction and venue for actions brought under such a waiver must be limited to Tribal Court and Tribal law.